 Annual Passes are available.
 Please enquire at the Tramway.

-We are aiming to be up and running on the 6th September.
+We are aiming to be up and running on the 4th October and just on Sundays.

 Access at the top, but with no sweet shop and no ticket sales.
 All tickets will be purchased at the bottom after alighting from the tram.